albop/mie37/slides/optimization.md

 ## Gradient Descent (2)

-[TODO: add graph, comment intersection with the x axis]
 - Uses local information
   - one needs to compute the gradient
   - note that gradient at $x_n$ does not provide a better guess for the minimum than $x_n$ itself